 On Top of the World – Relish the Challenge

-As I sit down to write a blog post for Cinthol's "Relish the Challenge" campaign for third week in a row, I see myself in the middle of nowhere and part of an unique expedition which has set a world record.
+As I sit down to write a blog post for Cinthol’s “Relish the Challenge” campaign for the third week in a row, I see myself in the middle of nowhere and part of a unique expedition that has set a world record.

 Exactly, two months ago I met April Zilg a friend of mine in a tiny cafe deep down in Kovalam, Kerala.
-We discussed about a possible Stand Up Paddle expedition in higher altitudes of Himalayas.
-The idea sounded somewhat offbeat and very challenging to me, since no one else have ever stand up paddled beyond 6,000 ft altitude, where as our expedition would actually begin at 12,000 ft and go beyond.
+We discussed a possible Stand Up Paddle expedition in higher altitudes of Himalayas.
+The idea sounded somewhat offbeat and very challenging to me since no one else has ever stood up paddled beyond 6,000 ft altitude, whereas our expedition would actually begin at 12,000 ft and go beyond.

-Once, we began our journey from Manali towards Ladakh, the challenge that laid ahead of us was to pass through some of the highest mountain passes in the world, get acclimatised to altitude sickness, weather and extreme terrains.
-But then, a lot of travellers, bikers and locals do that everyday and it is certainly not a uncommon thing.
-The real challenge that we were upto was to explore large water bodies and river rapids, take out our inflatable SUP boards, pump them up and paddle in the freezing waters at higher altitudes.
-In normal conditions, Stand Up Paddling requires good balance, strength and endurance.
-In our case, we needed more than all of these, 10 times fold !
+Once, we began our journey from Manali towards Ladakh, the challenge that laid ahead of us was to pass through some of the highest mountain passes in the world, get acclimatized to altitude sickness, weather, and extreme terrains.
+But then, a lot of travelers, bikers, and locals do that every day and it is certainly not an uncommon thing.
+The real challenge that we were up to was to explore large water bodies and river rapids, take out our inflatable SUP boards, pump them up, and paddle in the freezing waters at higher altitudes.
+In normal conditions, Stand Up Paddling requires good balance, strength, and endurance.
+In our case, we needed more than all of these, 10 times fold!

-In a few months time, our expedition will be featured around the world in many different magazines and editorials and the joy of achieving something which no one has ever done, gives us a very distinct happiness which can't be expressed in words, may be sometimes that can be just called "Alive is Awesome" feeling.
+In a few months time, our expedition will be featured around the world in many different magazines and editorials and the joy of achieving something which no one has ever done, gives us very distinct happiness which can’t be expressed in words, maybe sometimes that can be just called “Alive is Awesome” feeling.